homermultitext/hmt-editors-guide/src/editorial-policies.md

 personal names
 : Use TEI `persName` element; include an `@n` attribute with the full URN value from the [reference table of identifiers for personal names][pers].

 Example

     <persName n="urn:cite:hmt:pers.pers1">Ἀχιλῆος</persName>

+note 1: in cases where more than one person is refered to, such as the Atreidai, you double wrap personal names

+Example

+    <persName n="urn:cite:hmt:pers.pers22"><persName n="urn:cite:hmt:pers.pers119">Ἀτρεΐδαι</persName></persName>

 place names
 : Use TEI `placeName` element; include on the `@n` attribute has a full URN value from  the [reference table of identifiers for place names][place].